voicerepublic/voicerepublic_dev/README.md

     % bin/vrwatch

-On a rails console, pick the talk you want to work with (e.g. id 42) and reset it to start soon (e.g. `20.seconds.from_now`).
-(Don't use `update_attribute`, since it will not trigger the callbacks.)
+On a rails console, pick the talk you want to work with (e.g. id 42) and reset it to start soon, there is a nifty helper for that.

     t = Talk.find(42); nil
-    t.reload; t.starts_at = 20.seconds.from_now; t.state = 'prelive'; t.save
+    t.reload.make_it_start_soon!

-Then reload the browsers.
+This will also trigger a reload of the browsers.
 It will record a couple of seconds pretalk.
 You should see the file size in `vrwatch` go up.
 After the time to start is up it will switch to live mode automatically.
 With your second Browser you should hear yourself now.
 (Reload the host at least once if you want to have multiple files.
 These will show up on the console which runs `vrwatch`.)

 Click `End Talk` to end the talk.
 On the rails console kick off post processing (in User Acceptance Test mode) with: